brightbrightgreat/guidelines/general/readme.md

 When working on a new project, you can do all your work on a branch called staging.

 When working on existing projects, make new branches for each feature/sprint.
 Name the branch descriptively but succinctly.
 Make it easy for others on the team to guess what the branch is for.
+Feature branches should be named feature/short-feature-name and bugfix branches should be named bugfix/short-bug-name.

+Be conscientious about referring to GitHub issues etc if relevant in your commit messages.

 Once a sprint is closed and the related branch successfully merged into master, you may delete the related branch.